-Data contained in these documents is based on the ILGA-Europe Rainbow Europe Map reflecting the legal and policy situation for lesbian, gay, bisexual, trans and intersex (LGBTI) people in Europe: www.ilga-europe.org/rainboweurope This document has been produced with support of the Open Society Institute (OSI) and the Dutch Ministry for Education, Culture and Science.
+Data contained in these documents is based on the ILGA-Europe Rainbow Europe Map reflecting the legal and policy situation for lesbian, gay, bisexual, trans and intersex (LGBTI) people in Europe.
+This document was produced with support of the Open Society Institute (OSI) and the Dutch Ministry for Education, Culture and Science.
 The information contained in this document does not necessarily reflect the position or opinion of these institutions.

-Key Facts
+Key facts

-Equality and Non-Discrimination
+Equality and non-discrimination